james-hu/chat-about-video/README.md

 Below is an example chat application, which

-- uses GPT deployment (named 'gpt4vision') hosted in Microsoft Azure;
+- uses GPT deployment (in this example, it is named 'gpt4vision') hosted in Microsoft Azure;
 - uses ffmpeg to extract video frame images;
 - stores video frame images in Azure Blob Storage;
   - container name: 'vision-experiment-input'